Carlos Slim raises bet on Dutch telecoms group KPN

 The Dutch group reiterated the two could also cooperate in areas such as joint procurement, international mobile roaming and international transit with the aim of reducing costs.

-"America Movil was keen to ensure it had more concrete parameters for its relationship with KPN and to make sure it has more direct information and insight into what is going on in the company," the source close to the deal said.
-"It is a positive signal that America Movil ... is standing behind the company."

-KPN said the agreement was of an unlimited duration but could be cancelled by either party with two month's notice.
+KPN said the agreement with America Movil was of an unlimited duration but could be cancelled by either party with two month's notice.
 KPN agreed it would not do so in the first two years, however.

-The accord will put to rest - for a spell at least - concern among some investors that America Movil would not support KPN as it seeks to rebuild its balance sheet and cope with brutal competition and underinvestment in its home market.

-It also puts off the idea, long seen as unlikely by credit analysts given America Movil leverage levels, that Slim would swoop in to take over all of KPN any time soon.

-"Consolidating the whole company and putting all that on its balance sheet at this stage would not be viewed favourably by America Movil shareholders," the source said.

-Theodoor Gilissen analyst Jos Versteeg said Slim, whose net worth is estimated at $72 billion by Forbes magazine, might still end up taking over KPN in the longer term, however.
+Theodoor Gilissen analyst Jos Versteeg said Slim, whose net worth is estimated at $72 billion by Forbes magazine, might still end up taking over KPN.

 America Movil already has de-facto control of KPN because of a traditionally low turnout at the KPN's shareholder meetings.